 - Must demonstrate that if the project is successful the results will be a technology that has interested licensing or funding partners.

-For this funding cycle, the budget is limited to a maximum of $50,000 in total direct costs with a period of performance of six (6) months.
+For all funding cycles, the budget is limited to a maximum of $50,000 in total direct costs with a period of performance of nine (9) months.

-Researchers submitting a full proposal in response to this Launch Pilot Grant RFA must include CITI certification for investigators conducting research with human subjects as well as documentation of IRB protocol submission and/or IACUC protocol submission.
+PIs submitting a full proposal in response to this RFA must include CITI certification for investigators conducting research or collecting outcomes with human and/or animal subjects as well as documentation of IRB protocol submission and/or IACUC protocol submission.
 Documentation for these requirements should be included in the Appendix of the application.
-IRB and IACUC approval is not required prior to application submission deadline, but must be completed within 30 days of project awards.
+IRB and IACUC approval are not required prior to application submission deadline but must be completed within 30 days of notice of grant award.